BitoLabs/ujson/README.md

   of this branch.
 This will mark all the children as 'used'.
-* Note that, even if the parent value is an `Arr` meaning that it contains un-named values which are not checked by `reject_unknown_members()`, these could contain inside `Obj` objects with named values.
+* Note that, even if the parent value is an `Arr` meaning that it contains un-named values which are not checked by `reject_unknown_members()`, these array elements could contain inside some objects with named values.

 ### In-place parsing